-I’m an urban planner, researcher and writer interested in housing, immigration, public transit, growth management, urban governance and other issues influencing cities.
-I am currently a researcher at the University of Amsterdam Department of Geography, Planning and International Development.
-I’ve also lived and worked in Vancouver, Ottawa, Toronto, Sudbury, Anchorage, Newcastle-upon-Tyne, and both Londons (only people from Ontario will get that one!)
-My work includes:
+I’m a Canadian planner, researcher and writer interested in urban issues: housing, immigration, transportation, growth management, and governance.
+Since 2012 I’ve been a researcher at the University of Amsterdam Department of Geography, Planning and International Development.
+I have worked in the areas of:

 - Housing policy and research (Ontario Ministry of Municipal Affairs and Housing, Elizabeth Fry Society of Greater Vancouver, BC Non-Profit Housing Association, Social Planning and Research Council of BC, Canada Mortgage and Housing Corporation)